Anthropology Magazine

 Professor Talking Points

 • Mead had her own understanding of nature versus nurture.
-Regarding adolescence, Mead says, “If the same process takes a different form in two different environments, we cannot make any explanations in terms of the process, for that is the same in both cases.
-But the social environment is very different, and it is to it that we must look for an explanation” (Mead 1928, p.
-159).
+Regarding adolescence, Mead wrote: “If the same process takes a different form in two different environments, we cannot make any explanations in terms of the process, for that is the same in both cases.
+But the social environment is very different, and it is to it that we must look for an explanation” (Coming of Age in Samoa 1928, 159).

-• Epigenetics, the study of how genes are expressed, has added an additional layer of complexity to the nature vs. nurture discussion in recent decades.
+• Epigenetics, the study of how genes are expressed, has added an additional layer of complexity to the nature versus nurture discussion in recent decades.
 Experts have found that some early childhood environmental factors may dictate what parts of an individual’s genetic code are “turned on.”

 Academic Articles

 2. Levitt, Mairi.
+2013.
 “Perceptions of Nature, Nurture and Behaviour.”
-Life Sciences, Society and Policy 9, no. 13 (2013).
+Life Sciences, Society and Policy 9 (13).

-3. Schneider, Susan M. “The Tangled Tale of Genes and Environment: Moore’s the Dependent Gene: The Fallacy of ‘Nature vs. Nurture.’”
-The Behavior Analyst 30, no. 1 (2007): 91-105.
+3. Schneider, Susan M. 2007.
+“The Tangled Tale of Genes and Environment: Moore’s the Dependent Gene: The Fallacy of ‘Nature vs. Nurture.’”
+Behavior Analyst 30 (1): 91–105.

 4. Shankman, Paul.
+2000.
 “Culture, Biology, and Evolution: The Mead–Freeman Controversy Revisited.”
-Journal of Youth and Adolescence 29, no. 5 (2000): 539–556.
+Journal of Youth and Adolescence 29 (5): 539–556.

 Student Discussion Questions

-• In their respective works, did Freeman and Mead acknowledge both nature and nurture in relation to developing human behaviors, or do they both strictly adhere to their ideals?
+• In their respective works, did Freeman and Mead acknowledge both nature and nurture in relation to developing human behaviors or do they both strictly adhere to their ideals?

 • What is the status of the nature versus nurture controversy in anthropology today?